gerich-home/prescript/README.md

 In case the passed document is a multipage document then files named 1.bmp, 2.bmp, ... will be created.

-Some sample ps/eps scripts exist in /SampleScripts directory.
+Some sample ps/eps scripts exist in /SampleScripts (taken from here: https://knotplot.com/postscript/index.html) directory.

 Some interesting examples are:
 * gameoflife.ps